qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.7.x.md

 We also decided to continue our journey with [vector similarity beyond search](/articles/vector-similarity-beyond-search/).
 The new Discovery API covers some utterly new use cases.
 We're more than excited to see what you will build with it!
 But there is more to it!
 Check out what's new in **Qdrant 1.7.0**!

-1. Sparse vectors: do you want to use BM25?
+1. Sparse vectors: do you want to use keyword-based search?
 Support for sparse vectors is finally here!
 2. Discovery API: an entirely new way of using vectors for restricted search and exploration.
 3. User-defined sharding: you can now decide which points should be stored on which shard.
 4. Snapshot-based shard transfer: a new option for moving shards between nodes.